exp111/OutwardStuff/Notes/Item Randomizer.md

 **Dropable**:
 - References the droptables, probably manages which one is called (entity->dropable->droptable).
 -  `Dropable.GenerateContents` is called at interaction time (gatherable + chests) and death time (enemies, `LootableOnDeath`)
-- referenced by `TreasureChest.DropPrefabsGen` and `Gatherable/SelfFilledItemContainer.DropPrefabs` => change those?
-TODO: check where the dropables are generated (or if they are only generated on new saves and then loaded from saves)
+- referenced by `TreasureChest.DropPrefabsGen` and `Gatherable/SelfFilledItemContainer.DropPrefabs` => change those
 - prefabs don't have the lists  `m_allGuaranteedDrops` + `m_mainDropTables` initialized. this is done in `InitReferences()`. conditional tables/drops are serialized

 **GuarantedDrop**: